xsolla/xsolla-launcher-build/README.md

 **Object**                                     | **Description**
 :----------------------------------------------|:-------------------------------------------------------------------
 start_page_bg                                 | The path to the image used as a background for the Launcher start page.
 Should be placed in the **launcher/win/img** folder.
 If the value is empty, ```primary_background_color``` is used instead.
 Other start page customization and content settings are performed in Publisher Account > **Launcher settings > Project setup > Project modules**. primary_background_color                       | The color of the Launcher background.
-Must be in the RGBA format. secondary_background_color                     | The color of the Launcher menu, buttons (cancellation and reset buttons) and input fields background.
-Must be in the RGBA format. primary_text_color                             | The color of most of the texts in Launcher windows excluding button texts.
-Must be in the RGBA format. secondary_text_color                           | The color of titles in Launcher.
-Must be in the RGBA format. links_color                                    | Accent texts & links color.
-Must be in the RGBA format. primary_button_bg                              | The color of the primary button background (confirmation buttons).
-Must be in the RGBA format. primary_button_text                            | The color of the text on primary buttons (confirmation) buttons.
-Must be in the RGBA format. secondary_button_bg	                           | The color of the border and text on secondary buttons (cancellation and reset).
+Must be in the RGBA, ARGB HEX, or RGB HEX format. secondary_background_color                     | The color of the Launcher menu, buttons (cancellation and reset buttons) and input fields background.
+Must be in the RGBA, ARGB HEX, or RGB HEX format. primary_text_color                             | The color of most of the texts in Launcher windows excluding button texts.
+Must be in the RGBA, ARGB HEX, or RGB HEX format. secondary_text_color                           | The color of titles in Launcher.
+Must be in the RGBA, ARGB HEX, or RGB HEX format. links_color                                    | Accent texts & links color.
+Must be in the RGBA, ARGB HEX, or RGB HEX format. primary_button_bg                              | The color of the primary button background (confirmation buttons).
+Must be in the RGBA, ARGB HEX, or RGB HEX format. primary_button_text                            | The color of the text on primary buttons (confirmation) buttons.
+Must be in the RGBA, ARGB HEX, or RGB HEX format. secondary_button_bg	                           | The color of the border and text on secondary buttons (cancellation and reset).

 ```game_specific_styles```